-Party Area of responsibility Property management Responsible for the management of the entire property, managing maintenance contracts and equivalent matters, addressing reported security or other breaches or assigning them to other parties.
-The manager is the contact person for regulatory control and other such matters and participates in e.g. fire inspection rounds Property maintenance Responsible for the technical systems and security devices on the property, management of the yard area, necessary snow clearing etc. The maintenance person observes any issues while moving around the property and manages them on their own or reports the issue to the manager.
-Resident The resident is responsible for their own living area and storage booth as well as their movables and operations in the company.
-The property systems or fixed structures on the residents' premises are managed by the maintenance company.
-Normal information flow in terms of deficiencies: Resident Maintenance company Management
+Party Responsibility Management Responsible for the management of the entire property, managing maintenance contracts and similar issues, addressing reported safety or other deficiencies or delegating responsibility to another party.
+Acting as a contact person for regulatory control and other similar matters, including participation in fire inspection rounds.
+Property maintenance Technical systems and safety equipment, maintenance of the yard, snow removal, etc. The caretaker notices any deficiencies when visiting the site and takes care of them on his/her own initiative or reports them to the management.
+Resident The tenant is responsible for his/her own living quarters and storage cupboard, as well as for his/her personal belongings and activities in the association.
+Any systems or fixed structures on the premises of the tenant are the responsibility of the maintenance company.
+The normal flow of information on deficiencies: tenant maintenance company management

-The residents can report the safety observations or other deficiencies to the maintenance or the property management by phone or by e-mail, the necessary contact information can be found e.g. in the "Organisation" chapter of this plan.
+Residents can report safety concerns or other deficiencies to the maintenance or management by phone or email, the necessary contact details can be found for example in the "Organisation" chapter of this plan.